Fork me on GitHub

 Key Features

-- Standardized representation of common Maven-style project folders
+• Standardized representation of common project folders (sources, resources, tests, docs)

-- Resolve layout paths relative to a given project directory
+• Resolves layout paths relative to a given project base directory

 Getting Started